Signals, Concepts, and Laws: Toward Universal, Explainable Time-Series Forecasting: Experiments and Analysis

 \subsection{Discussion}

-These findings substantiate three claims. \begin{itemize} \item Physics-guided residuals substantially enhance generalisation, even under heterogeneous training distributions.
-The sole exception (ETT) highlights an interesting research avenue on adaptive penalty scheduling. \item The self-supervised five-concept bottleneck offers not only interpretability through attribution but also measurable improvements in accuracy, reinforcing the principle that transparency and performance can be mutually reinforcing rather than competing objectives. \item Cross-domain universality is achievable: CPformer is trained once and outperforms domain-specific deep learning models in 5/6 scenarios, while closely approaching the strong AR oracle on the sixth. \end{itemize}
+These findings substantiate three claims: (1)Physics-guided residuals substantially enhance generalization, even under heterogeneous training distributions.
+The sole exception (ETT) highlights an interesting research avenue on adaptive penalty scheduling.
+(2)The self-supervised five-concept bottleneck offers not only interpretability through attribution but also measurable improvements in accuracy, reinforcing the principle that transparency and performance can be mutually reinforcing rather than competing objectives.
+(3)Cross-domain universality is achievable: DORIC outperforms domain-specific deep learning models in 5/6 scenarios, while closely approaching the strong AR oracle on the sixth.
+Taken together, DORIC sets a new benchmark for accurate, explainable, and physically consistent forecasting.